What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 If a resident or guest is affected:

-• Carefully remove bedding or textiles in closed bags
+• Carefully remove bedding or textiles in sealed bags

-• Do not use sprays or cleaning agents – they can blur traces
+• Do not use sprays or cleaning agents – they can erase traces

-• Temporarily block a table, room or area
+• Temporarily block off table, room, or area

 • Briefly inform staff, do not spread panic